intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/README.md

 |resnet50_v1.yaml| A default YAML file for Intel® Neural Compressor.
 No update needed.
 |run_jupyter.sh| A script to start running Jupyter notebook.
 |tf_2012_val | A default folder to save the dataset.
 Put the TFRecord format dataset files into it.
-|tips.md| An addtional document for some tips on Intel® Neural Compressor usage.
+|tips.md| An additional document for some tips on Intel® Neural Compressor usage.
 |ut.sh| A Unit test script.
 The dataset should be saved in tf_2012_val folder befure users run the script.